aterzy42/aterzy42.github.io/README.md

 ## Work Experience
 **ANALYTICS MANAGER @ Spotter (_October 2022 - November 2024_)**
-- Estimated future cash flows for unconventional financial products offered to YouTube channels using retention and cohort analysis, improving forecast accuracy and enabling more reliable financial planning for creator partnerships.
+- Estimated future cash flows for unconventional financial products offered to YouTube channels using retention and cohort analysis, enhancing forecast accuracy and decision-making for creator partnerships.
-- Led development of a forecasting model in Python and SQL to predict revenue per thousand views on a YouTube video, reducing manual underwriting time by 50% and increasing valuation precision for creator deals.
+- Developed a forecasting model utilizing time series and machine learning techniques to predict YouTube video revenue, cutting manual underwriting time by 50% and improving valuation precision for creator deals.
-- Collaborated with the sales team to craft data-driven narratives for global YouTube creators, leading to the closure of multi-million dollar contracts and expanding high-value partnerships.
+Spearheaded the creation of features for a decision tree model, automating 20% of monthly channel valuations, removing the need for underwriting team review, and streamlining the process.
-- Designed and executed ad-hoc SQL queries to extract and organize data, delivering detailed reports in Excel to enable faster, more informed decision-making.
+- Collaborated with the sales team to craft data-driven narratives, which were later communicated to global YouTube creators, directly contributing to the successful closure of multiple multi-million-dollar contracts.
-- Streamlined data processing using SQL and developed a Power BI dashboard to track valuation performance, providing actionable insights that improved team collaboration and refined underwriting strategies.
+- Built Excel and Power BI dashboards using data from various YouTube APIs to fulfill ad hoc requests, enabling the team to uncover key trends and make data-driven decisions in a fast-paced, results-driven environment.

 **MACHINE LEARNING SPECIALIST – COMPUTER VISION @ Bluehalo (_September 2019 - October 2022_)**
-- Developed multiple anomaly detection methods in Python for satellite imagery and designed a PyQT5-based GUI for image annotation, improving object detection model training accuracy by streamlining the data labeling process.
+- Developed multiple anomaly detection methods in Python for satellite imagery to identify key targets, making annotation feasible by highlighting crucial areas for labeling, and designed a PyQT5-based GUI to streamline the annotation process as part of a broader object detection task.
 - Built a state estimation pipeline using OpenCV, integrating image processing techniques such as key point extraction, centroid estimation, and symmetry detection, enhancing object tracking accuracy and performance for real-time applications.
 - Delivered presentations to stakeholders, interpreting complex methodologies and providing actionable insights that influenced strategic planning and informed next steps, driving informed decision-making.

 **TEACHING ASSOCIATE, MATHEMATICS @ California State University, Northridge (_August 2017 - May 2020_)**
 - Delivered engaging lectures and recitations for precalculus and higher-level courses, improving student comprehension and engagement.
 - Provided personalized tutoring and support during office hours, addressing individual student challenges and improving academic performance.
-- Led a summer intensive on data science for incoming students, covering coding, statistics, and machine learning, enabling students to successfully complete Kaggle challenges and strengthening their foundational skills for future coursework.
+- Led a summer intensive on data science for incoming students, covering coding, statistics, and machine learning, enabling students to complete Kaggle challenges and strengthening their foundational skills for future coursework.

 **RESEARCH SCHOLAR - MACHINE LEARNING @ Air Force Research Laboratory (_June 2019 - August 2019_)**
-- Applied various regression models to predict the effectiveness of specific weapon designs, uncovering new insights into critical performance factors that guided the development of more efficient and effective designs.
+- Developed regression models to analyze high-power microwave simulation results, extracting key performance factors to drive iterative design improvements.
+Documented and optimized code for future scholars, enabling continued experimentation and advancing virtual prototyping efficiency.
-- Created advanced visualizations with Matplotlib to analyze data, revealing patterns and previously unnoticed similarities among outliers, leading to further research and more accurate modeling.
+- Created advanced Matplotlib visualizations to analyze complex datasets, revealing hidden patterns and correlations that drove deeper research insights.
 - Partnered with cross-functional teams from academia, government, and industry to present findings and address complex research challenges, fostering collaboration and driving innovative solutions.

 ## Projects
 ### An Investigation of Distance-Based Statistical Methods in High Dimensions
 [Repo](https://github.com/aterzy42/CurseofDimensionality)

-When dealing with high dimensional data, common statistical tools often become ineffective.
-This thesis examines causes of these issues through an exploration of high dimensional spaces.
+Common statistical tools often become ineffective when dealing with high-dimensional data.
+This thesis examines the causes of these issues by exploring high-dimensional spaces.
 We present some counterintuitive mathematical and statistical results from a geometric view.
-These results are exploited to modify an existing classification method and also introduce a new test statistic for the general distribution free two-sample problem.
+These results are exploited to modify an existing classification method and introduce a new test statistic for the general distribution-free two-sample problem.
 Other applications are briefly considered.

 <img src="/assets/simplex" alt="Blah" width="370" height="290" />